Escapade (1955 film)

 Escapade is a 1955 British comedy drama film directed by Philip Leacock and starring John Mills, Yvonne Mitchell and Alastair Sim.
 It was based on a long-running West End play of the same name by Roger MacDougall.

 The film was produced at the Nettlefold Studios in Walton-on-Thames in Surrey.
 The film's sets were designed by the art director Bernard Robinson.
+The location shots of the school were filmed at Epsom College.

 Plot summary

-A husband and father has become so preoccupied with a political cause that it leads him to neglect his familial responsibilities, leading to his children running away from home.
+A husband and father becomes so preoccupied with a political cause that he neglects his familial responsibilities, leading to his children running away from home.